maksyche/useful-theory/calculus/README.md

 \lim_{h \to 0}\frac{f(x + h) - f(x)}{h} = \lim_{h \to 0}\frac{f(x) - f(x - h)}{h}
 ```

+Conceptually, the **idea of an instant rate of change doesn't make any sense**, cause no change happens instantly.
+But
+if we look at a graph of a function, we can clearly tell what the function is doing *(like increasing or decreasing)* at
+any given point where it's defined.

 Graphically, the **instant rate of change** for $f(x)$ at the point $a$ is **the slope of a tangent line** at a point
 $a$.
-The smaller $h$ we take for the calculation - the better result we get:
+The smaller $h$ we take for the calculation - the better result we get.
+We can illustrate that as we're moving
+points closer to each other, so they almost meet at a certain point $a$ in between:

 ![Tangent Line](tangent_line.gif)

 Let's again **give these values some real-world meaning**.
 If this graphic represents **a distance from me to my home
 over time** when I went for a walk *(just like in the [average rate of change](#the-average-rate-of-change) example)*,
-the **instant rate of change** actually represents my real speed in any given moment of time.
+the **instant rate of change** actually represents my real velocity at any given moment of time.

 ### Manual Derivative Calculation